 I won’t name any names, but there are some women’s fashion stores out there that sell cutesy clothes at a very cheap price – but they are also very cheaply made.
 To build a solid wardrobe you need items that will last, not that you wear once and find a hole in after getting snagged on your office door.
 You also don’t want items that lose their shape or shrink after one wash.

-There is a sweater I bought from Sweet P and Fi that I literally wear once a week and just make sure I’m not around the same people so no one is the wiser.
+I bought a sweater from Sweet P and Fi that I literally wear once a week and just make sure I’m not around the same people so no one is the wiser.
 It has held up through I can’t tell you how many outings!
-(When you’re an introvert going outside your apartment qualifies as as “outing”)
+(When you’re an introvert going outside your apartment qualifies as as “outing”).